EthicalQuote: Research and Assessment

 A desire to look at industries that have "a heavy impact on culture and the way people think” inspired a collaboration in reporting by Covalence SA, Ethical Investment Research Service (EIRIS) and the WWF.
-The initiave is not to " criticise these companies but to make a general point: responsible business practices can be a value driver, but they need to be systematically embedded in the DNA of a company, ....
+The initiative is not to " criticise these companies but to make a general point: responsible business practices can be a value driver, but they need to be systematically embedded in the DNA of a company, ....
 Comparison can be a powerful motivation to change.” said Mr Kleanthous (a senior policy adviser at WWF).